isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

-*   This is a SFEd Proficient Level course for  teachers in Sec schools and spans a total of about 20 hours.
+*   This is a SFEd Proficient Level course for&nbsp; teachers in Sec schools and spans a total of about 20 hours.
 It aims to strengthen in teachers the fundamental knowledge and skills to build a caring and enabling environment and facilitate learning in Character and Citizenship Education (CCE).
-It also provides teachers with the opportunity to discuss CCE topics and scenarios and learn strategies that to facilitate meaningful conversations with the students.
+It also provides teachers with the opportunity to discuss CCE topics and scenarios and learn strategies that to facilitate meaningful conversations with the students.&nbsp;
 *   Trainers will be engaging teachers through a range of modalities that include self-directed reading, mini-lectures, group discussions, practice of skills and deep reflection.
 *   To aid trainers in understanding the training programme and refining the training content, trainers would be required to attend preparatory sessions and periodic update meetings organised by Student Development Curriculum Division 1.

 **Requirements**

-Trainer should be familiar with the new CCE 2021 curriculum.
-It would be preferable for trainers to have prior experience in building capacity of teachers in secondary schools and leading for coherence in school-wide CCE implementation.
-E.g. this may  include efforts to guide teachers to facilitate discussion on contemporary issues and learn strategies to understand and meet students' needs, and efforts to plan for a coherent CCE curriculum.
+Trainer should be familiar with the new CCE 2021 curriculum.&nbsp; It would be preferable for trainers to have prior experience in building capacity of teachers in secondary schools and leading for coherence in school-wide CCE implementation.
+E.g. this may&nbsp; include efforts to guide teachers to facilitate discussion on contemporary issues and learn strategies to understand and meet students' needs, and efforts to plan for a coherent CCE curriculum.&nbsp;
+&nbsp;

 **Period of Engagement**